bitsbuildomniverse/bitsbuildomniverse/readme.md

-He's **Lead Full Stack JavaScript Developer** who is always open to help others!
+I'm a **Senior Full Stack Engineer** who is always open to help others!

 Way to go!